SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_Availability/Availability_deployment.md

    ![Configuration page front-end element](~/user-guide/images/Availability_FrontEnd_Configuration.png)

    > [!NOTE]
    > If you cannot see the Topology app in between the Surveyor and Activity modules in Cube, close and reopen DataMiner Cube.
 If this has no effect, make sure the [*CPEIntegration* soft-launch option](xref:Overview_of_Soft_Launch_Options#cpeintegration) is enabled.
 If it is, and the app is still not shown, restart DataMiner.

+1. Default alarm and trend templates are automatically assigned when using the *EPM_SetupWizard* that have a baseline of thresholds as a starting off point.
+If you would like to make any further adjustments to the thresholds or apply conditional rules, duplicate the default templates as they will be overwritten with any subsequent Availability package update.